SebWimm/grundlagen-der-informatik-4/Course 4: JavaFX/README.md

 Any data stored on `C:\` will only be saved to the local computer and can be deleted or manipulated by any other user.
 ______

+***This course requires a thorough preparation. make yourself familiar with the codebase in advance.***
 ### Topic

  Implementing a Java FX Graphical user interface (GUI) as a part of an existing project.